Tuesday, February 21, 2012

 1 male decapitated with machete

-1 female head chopped off with machete and placed in a fire place
+1 female had her head chopped off with machete and placed in a fire place

-1 male head split open with hatchet, heart punched out from his chest
+1 male had his head split open with hatchet, heart punched out from his chest

 1 elderly female ran over by car, head crushed